May 23, 2026 · SkyeVault · Cloudflare · 0S production · founder day log

 What happened today is that SkyeVault got closer to being the dev custody layer I actually need.
 Not a "remember to commit" reminder.
 Not a GitHub clone.
 A sovereign recovery lane where a dev can move between workspaces, protect local-only work, keep secrets out of public remotes, and still have a serious encrypted path back.

-That is also why DevoodeRator exists now.
+That is also why DevodeRator exists now.
 Every day like this has a story inside it: the bug, the architecture gap, the workflow stress, the tool decision, the proof, the deployment, the receipt.
 I want that written while the heat is still on it, not six months later in a sterile changelog.

 Next: SkyeVault Bins.

 The next idea is specific vault folders.
 I am calling them Bins.
 SkyeAgents Bin.
-DevoodeRator Bin.
+DevodeRator Bin.
 Client Portal Build Bin.
 SupaBoy Build Bin.
 The point is that not every important folder should be forced into a Git-shaped workflow before it is protected.
 Some folders need encrypted custody first, Git later, deploy when ready.

 That is a beta lane right now because import/export/deploy straight from the vault is serious infrastructure.
 But the direction is clear: keep workspaces cleaner, let agents operate from scoped bins, protect files without leaking values, and make the vault a source of deployable recovery, not just cold storage.